 Lethargy

 If your Guinea pig's normal level of activity has dropped and they appear uninterested or unable to move about their cage, this indicates that a life-threatening condition may be present.
-You should also look out for slowness to respond to you or other stimuli added to the cage.
+You should also look out for slowness in responding to you or other stimuli added to the cage.

 Any noticeable change in your Guinea pig's behavior can be a sign that they are sick and at risk of death.
 Some common problem behaviors include depression, hiding excessively, staring into corners, or avoiding handling.
 Keep in mind that if you have a Guinea pig who is normally shy, these are not necessarily a concern, as you are looking for differences in your individual pet's behavior from their normal routine.